COVID-19 has brought us extended lockdowns, pervasive uncertainty, and fundamentally changed the...

 An initiative that Commerce Vision has been working with their B2B customers over the last 2 years in particular is in educating their sales teams to target purchasing departments looking to trade electronically - in particular PunchOut.

 Using an enterprise level eCommerce system such as Commerce Vision’s ‘Customer Self Service’, companies are able to allow their customers to PunchOut to their catalogues to get rich product and pricing information back into their procurement system.

 The following illustration provides the basic process flows using an example of one of customers trading with BHP.

 So what’s so attractive to your customers about Punch Out?

 The Aberdeen Group reported that with e-procurement, transaction cost may drop by 70%.
 The Aberdeen Group survey of 2009 found the average invoice processing cost was found to be $11 per invoice.
 This includes Labour costs, Equipment costs and Administration costs.
 The total process of raising, approval, sending the Purchase Order to the Supplier, receipting of Purchase Orders and payment of the Supplier Invoice across many business range from $50 - $100 per Purchase Order.

-So with this capability your sales and marketing team has the ability to target opportunities and present a compelling reason for them to trade with you especially the big miners, industrials, government and education sector and gain an ‘unfair share’ of business.
+So with this capability your sales and marketing team has the ability to target opportunities and present a compelling reason for them to trade with you - especially the big miners, industrials, government and education sector and you gain an ‘unfair share’ of business.